-Imran Khan 'sold' gold medal he received from India: Pak Defense Minister - ExBulletin
+Imran Khan 'sold' gold medal he received from India: Pak defense minister - ExBulletin

 Politics

-Former Pakistani Prime Minister Imran Khan has “sold” a gold medal he received from India during his cricket days, the country’s Defense Minister Khawaja Asif has claimed.
+Former Pakistani Prime Minister Imran Khan has sold “a gold medal he received from India during his cricketing years”, said the country’s defense minister, Khawaja Asif.

 The 70-year-old cricketer-turned-politician is in the crosshairs these days for buying gifts, including an expensive Graff wristwatch he received as Prime Minister at a cut price from the state custodian called Toshakhana and sell them for a profit.

-During a television broadcast on Monday, Asif said that Khan had sold a gold medal he had received from India, the Express Tribune newspaper said on Tuesday quoting the senior official of the Pakistan Muslim League (PML -NOT).
+During a television broadcast on Monday, Asif said Khan had sold a gold medal he had received from India, the Express Tribune newspaper said on Tuesday quoting the top official of the Pakistan Muslim League (PML -NOT).

 Asif did not provide any details of the gold medal Khan allegedly sold.